Candace Parker announces on Instagram she's expecting child with wife Anna Petrakova

 - Oops!Something went wrong.Please try again later.

-EVERYTHING YOU NEED TO KNOW: Stay up to date with our sports newsletter

-Candace Parker, the Tennessee Lady Vols great, two-time Olympic gold medal winner and two-time WNBA champion, nearly broke the internet Tuesday when she announced she was expecting her second child with her wife, Anna Petrakova, on their anniversary.
+Former Tennessee Lady Vols great Candace Parker nearly broke the internet Tuesday when she announced she was expecting her second child with her wife, Anna Petrakova, on their anniversary.

 Parker, 35, said in an Instagram post that her and Petrakova married two years ago in a private ceremony with friends and family.
 The two-time WNBA champion was the top trending topic on Twitter in the hours after the announcement.